georust/rinex/rinex-cli/README.md

 This tool can perform several data analysis.
 Feasible operations are highly dependent on the context provided by the user.
+Refer to [this page](doc/file-combinations.md) to understand what minimal context should be provided, for the analysis you want to perform.

 Based on the type of primary RINEX provided, the main report structure will differ: